-What started as a brew collaboration in 2014 has evolved into an Brewing Seminar hosted by Invercargill Brewery.
+What started as a brew collaboration in 2014 has evolved into an Brewing Seminar hosted at Invercargill.

 Each year we invite key experts to talk about malts, hops and yeast , then they make a beer together and intersperse it with various education topics with a view to raising the standards of craft beer in New Zealand.